 Things to consider before purchasing a spa enclosure

-If you opt with the more complete types of enclosures (with roofs), you have the added benefit of prolonging the life of your hot tub.
-The added protection from the elements will keep your hot tub out of direct light and falling debris.
+If you opt for the more complete types of enclosures (with roofs), you have the added benefit of prolonging the life of your hot tub.
+The added protection from the elements keeps hot tubs out of direct light and falling debris.

-The time you send in the hot tub should be one of pure relaxation and enjoyment.
+The time you spend in a beachcomber hot tub should be one of pure relaxation and enjoyment.
 The thought of nosey neighbours peering into your backyard can take away from that experience.
 Adding a hot tub enclosure will add more privacy and enjoyment to every spa experience.